bengukalo/bengukalo/content/post/div_tips/index.md

 ---

 title: How to Make Custom Note Boxes for MD Files
-subtitle: Using the custom div tip method for the files with .md extension.
+subtitle: Using the custom div for the files with .md extension.
 date: 2021-01-05
 slug: how-to-make-note-boxes
 categories: